The ingenuity of hackers, thieves and other miscreants is unlimited it seems.

-Their latest trick is hacking into people’s computers and spying on them via their own webcams.
+One of their most devious tricks is hacking into people’s computers and spying on them via their own webcams.

 It’s happening a lot right now, and the vast majority of the victims are completely unaware that they’re being spied on until someone tells them that photos and/or videos of them are being spread all over the web.

 And depending on where you were in the house and what you were doing at the time, some of those photos and videos can be extremely invasive and embarrassing.

 It’s very easy to fall victim to this scheme too.
 The way it usually works is you click on an innocent looking link in an email or on Facebook which then downloads a “trojan horse” to your hard drive, giving the hacker a back door into your system along with full access to everything captured by your webcam from that point forward.
 What’s worse, they can even turn on your webcam remotely!

 Luckily, protecting yourself from this scam is relatively easy.
 If you have a laptop with a built-in webcam, cover the lens with a post-it note or small strip of masking tape when you’re not using the camera.